PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 ## Next step

-Now that you have all the prerequisites setup precisely, lets move on to [downloading](https://paco-cpu.github.io/paco-cpu/docs/download/) PACO on your machine.
+Now that you have all the prerequisites set up, move on to [downloading](https://paco-cpu.github.io/paco-cpu/docs/download/) PACO on your machine.